tale-toul/ocp-aws/README.md

   IdentityFile            ./tale-toul.pem
 ```

-To connect to the bastion host the name **bastion.taletoul.com** must be used so the configuration block is applied.
+To connect to the bastion host the name **bastion.ocpext.rhcee.support** must be used so the configuration block is applied.
 This configuration defines the FQDN of the host to connect to; the remote user to connect as; remote host's key will not be checked; no proxy command is used; key checking is against hostname rather than IP; ssh connection forwarding is enabled so a key managed by ssh agent can be used from this host to connect to another one; the file with the key used to connect to the remote host is defined to be on the same directory where the ssh command is run from.

-The command used to connect to the bastion host will be:
+The command used to connect to the bastion host would be.

 ```
 $ ssh -F ssh.cfg bastion.taletoul.com
 ```
-The ssh.cfg file is loaded from the command line.

 To connect to other hosts in the VPC, which are in private networks and therefore not directly accesible, the following configuration block is defined: